-- ★ Compare and contrast the various animals at the State Fair. - ★ Use visual representations to make connections, and create an animal kingdom map or web for the animals found at the Fair. - ★ Create a poster that displays the animals of the State Fair, complete with the proper Animal Kingdom names.
+- ★ Compare and contrast the various animals at the State Fair. ★ Use visual representations to make connections, and create an - With so many animals at the Fair, it is hard to remember them all!
+Each of them, big and small, serves an important role in the Animal Kingdom. - animal kingdom map or web for the animals found at the Fair.
+Create a poster that displays the animals of the State Fair, complete with the proper Animal Kingdom names.